 7. Avoid Big Parlays

 There is absolutely nothing wrong with making parlay bets, but you must be discerning when doing so.
 Adding outcomes to your accumulator to bump your odds is not wise, especially when you have quite a permutations on that parlay.
-If you plan to bet on parlays, we recommend sticking to two or three outcomes that bump up your odds nicely.
-This can help to give you a relatively good chance of raking in some winnings.
+If you plan to bet on parlays, we recommend sticking to two or three outcomes that bump your odds nicely.
+It can help to give you a relatively good chance of raking in some winnings.

 8. Take Advantage of Live Betting

 Live betting odds are calculated with an algorithm and determined by the game’s flow as events unfold.
 While the most common sports bets are taken pre-game, betting can be more lucrative while the game is in progress.
 It is especially true when the favourite falls behind early in the game.